 Yes, we require 24 hours notice for cancellation without penalty.
 Cancellations made less than 24 hours prior to an appointment may result in a fee.
 Appointments that are not cancelled are subject to full charge for the visit.

 Do you do acupuncture?

 No. Several of our Physical Therapists are trained in Trigger Point Dry Needling which is a technique in which a needle is inserted into a taut band in muscle (aka, trigger point) to relieve pain or tension.
-It is a tool in the toolbox and our Physical Therapists are uniquely equipped to assess, diagnose and determine the best practice to help an individual overcome their current setbacks.
+It is a tool in the toolbox and our Physical Therapists are uniquely trained to assess, diagnose and determine the best treatment to help an individual overcome their current setbacks.